uniquehash/ReviewSheets/Learn:Linux:GNU/StartLinux5-21-2015.md

 ### Navigation Background

 **the File System Tree**:
-* I could not find a good graphical explanation of general hierarchical directory structure so I made my own.
+* I could not find a good graphical explanation of the file system tree so [I made my own](https://drive.google.com/file/d/0B-1wnpl3HILibEVFRGE3LW9Xams/view?usp=sharing).
+	* If you have trouble understanding it go through the rest of the chapter and then come back to it.
 * The Linux file system is organized in a tree like pattern of directories.
 * The file system is divised in parent, children and sibling relationships.
 	* All parents have children.